Aaron Judge's latest feat of strength: Taking the MLB HR lead

-BALTIMORE -- The most interesting man in baseball, Aaron Judge, already had hit yet another classic home run, when he stepped to the plate in the ninth inning with a chance to bring the Yankees even with the Orioles.
+BALTIMORE -- The most interesting man in baseball, Aaron Judge, earlier had hit yet another classic home run, when he stepped to the plate in the ninth inning with a chance to bring the Yankees even with the Orioles.

 In the seventh, Judge’s long ball was an impressive display of power.
-For nearly anyone else in baseball, the line drive would not have gone over the wall.
-But Judge is 6 foot 7 and 282 pounds, and the ball leaves his bat with the type of exit velocity usually reserved for students scurrying out of school on the final day of classes.
+If hit by nearly anyone else in baseball, the line drive would not have gone over the wall.
+But Judge is 6-foot-7 and 282 pounds, and the ball leaves his bat with the type of exit velocity usually reserved for students scurrying out of school on the final day of classes.

 “It was a line drive,” Yankees manager Joe Girardi said of the 429-foot shot.
 “That is how far his line drives go.
 They are different than a lot of other line drives.”

-The shot, Judge’s 17th of his rookie season, brought the Yankees within one run and moved Judge ahead of Mike Trout for the major-league home run lead.
+The shot, Judge’s 17th of his rookie season, brought the Yankees within one run and moved Judge ahead of Mike Trout for the major league home run lead.
 Judge hit it off Orioles starter Dylan Bundy, whom he almost got in the second inning as well.

 “He just missed that,” Girardi said of the ball that was hit a little off the barrel of Judge’s bat.
 “That is probably a two-run homer.”

 So there was the 25-year-old Judge in the ninth inning.
-Most of the 40,242 fans were still remaining for this Memorial Day game.
+Most of the 40,242 fans were still in the stands at this Memorial Day game.
 For the Yankees fans in attendance and their manager, it was all they could ask for to have Judge up with a chance to tie it after Starlin Castro’s third-inning error led to a couple of runs.

 Judge stood tall at the plate against the Orioles’ Brad Brach, who is trying to fill in for closer Zach Britton.
 With Judge due second, the Yankees knew the game might not be over.